pocket-rocket-gmbh/trailblazer-api-template/README.md

 ## Clone & Distribute template

 Copy paste the code base to another folder.
-Then rename `config/application.rb` `module TrailblazerApiTemplate` to `module <YourNameCamelCased`
+Then rename `config/application.rb` `module TrailblazerApiTemplate` to `module <YourNameCamelCased`.
-Rename databases on `config/database.yml`
+Rename databases on `config/database.yml`.
+Remove and add new git remotes.

 ## Get Routes